LuisGC/blog/content/2017/12/Normandy_a_brief_opinionated_guide.md

 </div>
 </center>

+- **Saint-Wandrille Abbey**, we arrived late for the guided visit (in French) so we had to settle for being able to take a walk around.
+The place is still hosting a community of monks, so you cannot see a lot without a proper tour.
+Nice but you can skip it if you are not going to enter and visit the place properly

 ## Étretat

 [Étretat](https://en.wikipedia.org/wiki/%C3%89tretat) is known for its cliffs, including three natural arches and a pointed formation called L'Aiguille (the Needle) which rises 70 metres above the sea.
 We lunched there the typical mussels before walking through the beach to get to a cave by which you can cross to another rock beach to see the largest arch and the Needle, not visible from the town.
 As many other things around here, with high tide you cannot reach the tunnel so we were more or less lucky.
 There is also an interesting trail through the cliffs, so we hiked for a while and enjoyed a couple of viewpoints.

-**Bonus recomendation**: [La Salamandre](https://www.openstreetmap.org/node/2687649645), the typical restaurant to eat Mules e Frites (mussels with french fries), the waiters were friendly and both the building and the decoration are unique.
+**Bonus recommendation**: [La Salamandre](https://www.openstreetmap.org/node/2687649645), the typical restaurant to eat Mules e Frites (mussels with french fries), the waiters were friendly and both the building and the decoration are unique.

 <center>
 <div class="image">